Vasfi O. Özen

 Abstract.
 Nietzsche is not known for his theory of empathy.
 A quick skimming of the Stanford Encyclopedia of Philosophy entry on empathy demonstrates this.
 Arthur Schopenhauer, Robert Vischer, and Theodor Lipps are among those whose views are considered representative, but Nietzsche has been simply forgotten in discussion of empathy.
-Even though Nietzsche’s theory of empathy has aroused some interest among commentators, I believe that his views on this subject merits greater attention than it has hitherto received in Nietzsche scholarship.
-Commentators have been interested in Nietzsche’s naturalistic accounts of other phenomena, but there seems to be relatively limited interest in his naturalistic account of a phenomenon that is so central to his disagreement with Schopenhauer, namely, empathic concern for others.
+Nietzsche’s theory of empathy has not yet aroused sufficient interest among commentators.
+I believe that his views on this subject merit careful consideration.
+Nietzsche scholars have been interested in his naturalistic accounts of other phenomena, but there seems to be relatively limited interest in his naturalistic account of a phenomenon that is so central to his disagreement with Schopenhauer, namely, empathic concern for others.
 This is surprising because Nietzsche makes a valuable contribution; he has views more in keeping with contemporary theories of empathy than others of his time.
-My goal here is to fill in this gap in the scholarship and provide a more developed and complete account of Nietzsche’s theory of empathy, which appears exclusively in his middle period writings, most clearly in Dawn
+My goal here is to fill in this gap in the scholarship and provide the first thorough analysis of Nietzsche’s theory of empathy, which appears most clearly in Dawn.

 Forthcoming in Nietzsche-Studien: Internationales Jahrbuch für die Nietzsche-Forschung